monkalynn813/children_ability_assessment_sys/README.md

     - `while loop` with specific frequency (?)
     - Current issue: only one listener can receive data from one talker

+- multiple thread package for Python python threading module / python multi-process

 - Structure:
   - one script that streams raw data in a loop with specified frequency and calls the callback function to do signal processing
   - one script that **imports** the streamer and specify callback functions (raw, filtered, ...), **publishes** the data in the callback function to a port
   - Interface scripts can listen to a port and proceed.

+- When adding multiple channels to ni-daq task python API, module `read()` will return a list

 ## 09/25 - 09/30/2019